- Forms and Publications

 The lead-related forms and publications listed below provide information to the inspector, investigator, contractor, risk assessor, and hazard investigator.
 These forms can be used to apply for certification, or when preparing to perform work on a property with lead-based paint.
 View an alphabetical list of forms and publications.

-Occupant Protection Plan (F-00201; PDF, 37 KB) - The lead company must complete and submit this form before lead work takes place, in accordance with form instructions.
+Occupant Protection Plan F-00201 (Word, 41 KB) - The lead company must complete and submit this form before lead work takes place, in accordance with form instructions.

-HUD Technical Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing (link is external) - The guidelines provide detailed and technical information on how to identify and control lead-based paint hazards.
+HUD Technical Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing (link is external) - These guidelines provide detailed, technical information on how to identify and control lead-based paint hazards.

 Lead Paint Safety: A Field Guide for Painting, Home Maintenance, and Renovation Work (link is external) (PDF, 1.3 MB)| En Español (link is external) (PDF, 1.9 MB) - A step-by-step manual that illustrates the safety precautions to take when painting, doing maintenance, or renovating in homes built before 1978.The Lead-Safe Certified Guide to Renovate Right (link is external) (PDF, 3.3 MB) | En Español (link is external) (PDF, 3.2 MB) - This handbook for contractors, property managers, and maintenance personnel describes the requirements that apply when more than 6 square interior feet or 20 square exterior feet of surface with lead-based paint is disturbed.